Kick101/vaults/Ideas and Improvements/Bug Bounty/Hilton/Recon.md

 >All subdomains of hilton.com that resolve to IP addresses belonging to the Rackspace organization are considered out of scope.
 In addition, the application eis.hilton.com is out of scope.
 >
->Test-Hackerone” must be prepended to the First and Last name for all Honors accounts.
+>"Test-Hackerone" must be prepended to the First and Last name for all Honors accounts.

 ---